lunarstorm/laravel-ddd/README.md

  10.25.x        | 1.x
  11.x           | 1.x

+> This documentation is for 1.x.
+For 0.x usage, please refer to the [0.x README](https://github.com/lunarstorm/laravel-ddd/blob/v0.10.0/README.md).
 >

-> 0.x is no longer supported.
-For 0.x usage, please refer to the [README for the latest 0.x release](https://github.com/lunarstorm/laravel-ddd/blob/v0.10.0/README.md).
->
+### Upgrading from 0.x
+Things to be aware of when upgrading from 0.x:
+- If the config file was published, it should be removed, re-published, and re-configured according to the latest format.
+A helper command `ddd:upgrade` is available to assist with this.
+- If stubs were published, they should also be re-published and updated to ensure everything is up-to-date.
+- In production, `ddd:cache` should be run during the deployment process to optimize autoloading.
+See the [Autoloading in Production](#autoloading-in-production) section for more details.

 ## Usage
 ### Syntax
-All `ddd:*` generator commands use the following syntax:
+All domain generator commands use the following syntax:
 ```bash
 # Specifying the domain as an option
 php artisan ddd:{object} {name} --domain={domain}